Gunman sought to kill Trump, US Cabinet at gala dinner

 Trump shared photos of the suspect handcuffed on the carpeted hotel floor.

 "He's not actively cooperating.
-I expect that he will be formally charged tomorrow morning in federal court in Washington," acting US Attorney General Todd Blanche told CBS's "Face The Nation" on Sunday.
+I expect that he will be formally charged tomorrow morning in federal court in Washington," acting US Attorney General Todd Blanche told CBS' "Face The Nation" programme on Sunday.

 "We do believe, based upon just a very preliminary start to understanding what happened, that he was targeting members of the administration."

-Blanche added no further motive was known for the attack, confirming the suspect - who was armed with a shotgun, handgun and knives - was staying at the Washington Hilton hotel where the black-tie dinner was held on Saturday evening.
+Blanche added no further motive was known for the attack, confirming the suspect - who was armed with a shotgun, handgun and knives - was staying at the Washington Hilton hotel where the black-tie White House Correspondents' Dinner was held on Saturday evening.

 "We believe that he traveled by train from Los Angeles to Chicago, and then from Chicago to Washington," Blanche said.
 "It appears he purchased these firearms in the past couple years".